 When you consider the width, height, and depth of a cabinet or rack, clarify whether they are inside or outside dimensions.

-Most cabinets and racks have built-in cable management troughs and cable rings for routing cable.
-For more information on cable management, see 9 Ways to Improve Data Center Cable Management.
+9. Cable management Most cabinets and racks have built-in cable management troughs and cable rings for routing cable.